hyunseok-jang/hyunseok-jang/README.md

-### Hi there 👋
+### Hi there 👋 Welcome to my GitHub page!

 <!-- **jjangsta/jjangsta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

+I am currently...
-- 🎓 Student at the University of Toronto
+- 🎓 A student (on leave) at the University of Toronto double majoring in Mathematics and Physics
-- 🏢 Currently in South Korea
+- 🏢 Living and working as a Data Scientist and PM in South Korea

 #### Contact Information